aspendlove/Kotlin_Chat_Client/README.md

 # Kotlin_Chat_Client

-A simple chat client library using TCP and following the API defined in Design.md Part of an ongoing project to create chat clients and servers in multiple programming languages
+A simple chat client library using TCP and following the API defined in Design.md.
+Part of an ongoing project to create chat clients and servers in multiple programming languages.